 Noam Levey, national healthcare reporter, Washington bureau, The Los Angeles Times

-Shefali Luthra, web reporter, Kaiser Health News, Washington, D.C.
+Shefali Luthra, web reporter, KFF Health News, Washington, D.C.

 Jayne O’Donnell, healthcare policy reporter, USA Today